-Freeman also likes to deconstruct common pop culture concepts; among other things, he says that getting bitten by a radioactive spider would be more likely to kill you than give you super powers, and that Tinfoil Hats won't actually help, and if anything would conduct a signal.
+Freeman also likes to deconstruct common pop culture concepts; among other things, he says that getting bitten by a radioactive spider would be more likely to kill you than give you super powers, and that Tinfoil Hats, if anything, would conduct a signal rather than block it.

 Freeman: You know, people say you should just play the hand you've been dealt in life.
 You know what?
 Fuck that.
 I say that if you get a dealt a bad hand, you throw out your cards, flip the table, pull a gun on the dealer and start shooting... life, I guess.

 Schizo Tech: In the Rocket Test Lab, Gordon is flabbergasted upon seeing a reel-to-reel memory storage device from the 70's.
 He's even more confused when he sees what looks like a punch card slot.